tobiohlala/describe/README.md

 where _12345_ matches your app id and _1234567890_ your app key.

-Optionally, create a symlink to the script to a location contained in your PATH like _/usr/bin_ or _/usr/local/bin_ to make it conveniently executable from everywhere, e.g.
+Optionally, create a symlink to the script to a location contained in your path like _/usr/bin_ or _/usr/local/bin_ to make it conveniently executable from everywhere, e.g.

 if you placed the script in /opt/scripts before: